The Green Papers

 Timing

-New Hampshire and South Carolina may begin their delegate selection primaries, caucuses, and conventions on the 3rd Tuesday in January-- 17 January 2012.
-All other jurisdictions may begin their processes on the 1st Tuesday in February-- 7 February 2012 [Rule 15(b)].
-All processes must be completed no later than 35 days before the National Convention (TBD July/August 2012) [Rule 19(a)].
+Iowa, New Hampshire, South Carolina, and Nevada may begin their delegate selection primaries, caucuses, and conventions on Wednesday 1 February 2012.
+All other jurisdictions may begin their processes on the Tuesday 6 March 2012 [Rule 15(b)(1)].
+All processes must be completed no later than 23 July 2012, 35 days before the National Convention [Rule 19(a)].

 • Republicans base delegates are determined by the number of U.S. Senators and U.S. House Members elected by each state.